Sweat stinks! Or does it? Whether we like it or not, stress is a part of all of our lives. Our days are busier and more hustled than ever.

-We use essential oils in our products, not only to add a pleasant smell to your odor-eliminating deodorant, but to also relieve stress and tension.
-A small whiff of your scent of choice can elevate your mood and even bring about a moment of calm, thereby reducing the work of those unhelpful apocrine glands.
+We use essential oils in our products, not only to add a pleasant smell to your odor-combatting deodorant, but also to relieve stress and tension.
+A whiff of your favorite scent can elevate your mood and bring a moment of calm, thereby reducing the work of those unhelpful apocrine glands.

 These are just a few ideas that that we came up with at Humble Brands HQ.
 How do you combat that pesky anxiety sweat?

 1. National Library of Medicine.
 Physiology of sweat gland function: The roles of sweating and sweat composition in human health.

 2. Cleveland Clinic.
 Autonomic Nervous System.

 3. National Library of Medicine.
 Psychological sweating: a systematic review focused on etiology and cutaneous response.